brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # Cisco DNA Center Bot

-DNA Center is a complete managment and control platform that simpliefies and streamlines network operations.
-This single, extensible software platform includes intergrated tools for NetOps, SecOps, DevOps and IoT connecvitity with AI/ML technology integrated throughout.
+DNA Center is a complete management and control platform that simplifies and streamlines network operations.
+This single, extensible software platform includes integrated tools for NetOps, SecOps, DevOps and IoT connectivity with AI/ML technology integrated throughout.

 #### Benefits